tnear/linux/ls.md

 ```

 ### List directory itself
-The `-d` lists the directory itself instead of the files it contians.
+The `-d` lists the directory itself instead of the files it contains.
 Directories have the letter 'd' at the front.
 ```
 $ ls -ld /tmp
 drwxrwxrwt 14 root 4096 /tmp